Paruthiveeran: Box office

 Released on 23 February 2007, Paruthiveeran faced competition from Mozhi, which was released on the same day.
 The film took a big opening at the Chennai box office, collecting ₹3.69 crore from 92 prints in Tamil Nadu in its opening weekend.
-The film continued to rank at first at the Chennai box office for five successive weeks, being ousted only by the Hollywood production 300 during the Easter weekend.
-At the end of its run, the film had reportedly grossed a share ₹15 crore at the box office, being declared one of the most commercially successful Tamil films of the year.
+The film continued to rank at first at the Chennai box office for five successive weeks, being ousted only by the American film 300 during the Easter weekend.
+By July, it was declared one of the most commercially successful Tamil films of the year.

 Accolades

 The film and many of its cast and crew have been awarded or nominated by many associations in India and worldwide for the film.
 Notably, Priyamani has won the Best Actress prizes at all awards ceremonies.
 Paruthiveeran was honoured with the "Special Mention" award from the Network for the Promotion of Asian Cinema (NETPAC) at the 58th Berlin International Film Festival.
 The film was screened five times at the Berlin Film Festival in two German subtitled versions and three English subtitled versions.